I was scared to death of what would happen when the school found out that Marcie was a boy. I had to hope that the principal would understand.

 "I have an idea!"
 Ms. Price exclaimed, and whispered something to Ms. Trujillo.

-"You can try," said Miss Trujillo with a shrug.
-"While you do that, I'll get the add's done."
-To me, she said, "Have a seat on the bench there, hon.
-I think Mrs. Zeff is going to be a long time in there."
+"You can try," said Ms. Trujillo with a shrug.
+"I hope you're right.
+Otherwise, she'll end up spending the day in here.
+And while you're off doing that, I'll get these add's done."
+To me, she said, "Have a seat over there, hon.
+I think Mrs. Zeff is going to be in there for a long time."

 I watched the clock.
 Ten minutes passed, then fifteen.
 Mrs. Zeff and the principal were still going at it.
-I couldn't believe they could be talking that long about me.
+I couldn't believe they were talking that long about me.
 Still, all I could do was wait.
-Suddenly, Ms. Price returned, flushed and a little out of breath.
+I looked down at my legs.
+I straightened my skirt.
+Oddly, I was beginning to get used to what I was wearing.
+It was like a Halloween costume, I guess.
+After a while you forget that you have it on.

 "And here's a plastic bag for your shoes," Ms. Price continued.
 She seemed to enjoy unloading all these presents on me.
-Then she stopped, bent close to my face and whispered, "I know it might seem icky, but I managed to get you some underwear.
+Then she stopped, bent close to my ear and whispered, "I know it might seem icky, but I managed to find you some underwear.
 Don't worry: I'm sure it's clean."
 With a small friendly smile, she pushed me into a tiny bathroom behind the secretary's desk.
 "Try to be quick," she said.
 "I think the principal will be easier on you if you're dressed properly."

 She caught the door as I was closing it, and whispered, "Have you ever worn a bra?"